 How are wetlands formed?

-Wetlands form in areas where water is present permanently or intermittently.
+Wetlands are formed in areas where water is present permanently or intermittently.
 It can come from many sources: the sea, rivers, rainfall and underground aquifers, due to the high permeability of the soil, the presence of underground aquifers or the topography of the land that prevents natural drainage.

 Additionally, weather conditions, such as rainfall, also play a role in the formation and permanence of wetlands.